Heather Kuhlken, M.A.T. Founder and Director of Families in Nature

-Jennifer Evans – Program Director for Families in Nature
+Jennifer Evans – Deputy Director for Families in Nature

 Jennifer spent much of her childhood travelling up and down the east coast from Canada to Florida in the back of her parents’ baby blue 1970s Econoline camper van.
 While it might have been frowned upon by today’s standards (there were no seats in the back of that van, let alone seat belts!), her fond memories of days on the beach, hikes in the woods and nights spent around the campfire instilled in her a love of nature that she now hopes to share with her own three wild children and the FIN community.
 Jennifer is a graduate of Duke University’s Environmental Science & Policy Program and the University of Chicago Law School.
 She has been a FIN guide for several years with her group, Nature Playdate, and is active in several other local environmental and community groups.
-Energized by the spirit of FIN families, she is delighted for this opportunity to become more active in the FIN community as its Program Coordinator.
+Energized by the spirit of FIN families, she is delighted for this opportunity to connect families to nature.

-Sara Gordon – Program and Communications Coordinator for Families in Nature
+Jennie Shields – Development Director for Families in Nature